Is DMSA Safe for Children?

 Understanding DMSA Treatment for Children with Lead Exposure

 Learning that your child has been exposed to lead can be alarming.
-For many parents, it’s the first time they’ve heard the term chelation therapy.
-Naturally, questions arise: Is this treatment safe?
+For many parents, it may be the first time they’ve heard the term chelation therapy.
+Understandably, questions arise: Is this treatment safe?
 How does it work?
 Will it really help my child recover?

 Why Lead Poisoning Still Threatens Children

-Although lead was banned from gasoline and paint decades ago, it remains a hidden danger—especially in older homes across New Jersey and nationwide.
-Exposure often occurs through:
+Despite being banned from gasoline and paint decades ago, lead remains a hidden danger — especially in older homes across New Jersey and nationwide.
+Children are particularly vulnerable, as their bodies absorb lead more quickly and their developing brains are more sensitive to its effects.

-According to the CDC’s Blood Lead Reference Value guidelines, a level of 3.5 µg/dL or higher is considered elevated.
+According to the CDC’s Blood Lead Reference Value, a level of 3.5 µg/dL or higher is considered elevated.
 When levels reach 45 µg/dL or more, chelation therapy with agents like DMSA is often recommended to prevent long-term harm.

 What Is DMSA and How Does It Work?